dipenpadhiyar/Neural_Network_NLP/nlp_start.md

 > ## Natural Language vs Formal Language

+>Natural languages are the languages people speak,<br> such as English, Spanish, and French.
+They were not designed by people (although people try to impose some order on them); they evolved naturally.<br><br>
+Formal languages are languages that are designed by people for specific applications.<br> For example, the notation that mathematicians use is a formal language that is particularly good at denoting relationships among numbers and symbols.
+Chemists use a formal language to represent the chemical structure of molecules.
+And most importantly:

 | Aspect                 | Natural Language        | Formal Language         |
 |------------------------|-------------------------|--------------------------|
 | Definition             | Language spoken and written by humans in everyday communication | Language with precise syntax and semantics used in technical fields such as mathematics, logic, and computer science |